communityii/yii2-user/README.md

 ```

 ### User Component Setup
-Setup the user component in your configuration file to reflect the module login Url.
+Setup the user component in your configuration file to setup the module login Url for the `communityii\yii2-user` module.

 ```php
 'components' => [